ultimate-pa/hanfor/documentation/docs/references/pea.md

 	  * The location "st0" is initial as it has an incoming edge without source.
 	  * The phase invariant "!R" is fulfilled by the valuation "R=*false*".
-	  * The clock invariant *true* can not be violated.
+	  * The clock invariant *true* cannot be violated.
-	  * There is an edge from location "st0" to the location "st01W" of the second configuration.
+	  * There is an edge from location "st0" to location "st01W" of the second configuration.
 The guard is *true* and can not be violated.

 	**2. Configuration:**

 	  * The phase invariant "R" is fulfilled by the valuation "R=*true*".
-	  * The clock invariant "c0<=5" is fulfilled by the clock valuation "c0=4" and also holds for the entire duration of "1".
+	  * The clock invariant "c0<=5" is fulfilled by the clock valuation "c0=0" (as the clock was reset) and also holds for the entire duration of "5".
-	  * There is an edge from location "st01W" to the location "st01" of the third configuration with the guarding expression "c0>=5".
+	  * There is an edge from location "st01W" to location "st01" of the third configuration with the guarding expression "c0>=5".
 The guard is fulfilled by the clock valuation increased by the duration.

 	**3. Configuration:**